Michelle Reiss, DBA, MBA

 Chair, School of Business; Professor of Marketing

 Teaching at both the undergraduate and graduate level, Dr. Michelle Reiss has served as the Chair of the School of Business since 2005.
 Passionate about bringing real-world application to the classroom, Reiss’s diverse marketing expertise includes consumer behavior, the promotion of products and services utilizing both traditional and new technologies and the implementation of consumer research.
-Currently serving on the Board of Directors for the Jefferson County Public Schools BIT Partnership Council, Reiss also possesses private-sector experience as a market research analyst and has been published in journals including Psychology and Marketing, the Journal of Services Marketing and the Journal of Business Ethics.
+Dr. Reiss provides expertise in higher education accreditation through her current and former roles as an IACBE Board of Commissioner and site visitor, and SACSCOC site visitor.
+Reiss also possesses private-sector experience in training and education with the American Red Cross and as a market research analyst and has been published in journals including Psychology and Marketing, the Journal of Services Marketing, Journal of Accounting and Finance and the Journal of Business Ethics.

 Robin Hinkle, PhD, MBA, MS

 Director; Associate Professor of Management